← All stories

 Scene 4 / 7

-Then came the biting cold.
-Overnight, everything turned white with snow the field bare, not a single grain left.
-Jhumjhum shivers and shivers, huddled up with his wings wrapped tight.
-Hunger gnaws inside his belly.
-He said to himself “Oh, if only I'd listened to Pilu!”
+Then came the freezing cold.
+Overnight, everything turned white with snow the fields lay bare, not one grain left.
+The grasshopper shivered and shook.
+"Oh, if only I had listened to that ant!"

 Scene 5 / 7